awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 **Note**
 Custom headers set in the `customHttp.yml` file and deployed in the app’s root directory will override the custom headers defined in the **Custom headers** section of the AWS Management Console\.

+## Monorepo custom headers<a name="monorepo-custom-headers"></a>

+When you specify custom headers for an app in a monorepo, be aware of the following set up requirements:
++ There is a specific YAML format for a monorepo\.
+For the correct syntax, see [Custom header YAML format](#custom-header-YAML-format)\.
++ You can specify custom headers for an application in a monorepo using the **Custom headers** section of the AWS Management Console\.
+Note that you must redeploy your application to apply the new custom headers\.
++ As an alternative to using the console, you can specify custom headers for an app in a monorepo in a `customHttp.yml` file\.
+You must save the `customHttp.yml` file in the root of your repo and then redeploy the application to apply the new custom headers\.
+Custom headers specified in the `customHttp.yml` file will override any custom headers specified using the **Custom headers** section of the AWS Management Console\.

 ## Security headers example<a name="example-security-headers"></a>